Track Workouts for Competitive Long-Distance Runners

 The track is often thought of as the playground for sprinters and middle-distance runners.
 But anybody who has time goals in long-distance running events would be well-advised to visit the track once a week.
 Without speed, you won’t be able to race and train near your potential.
 In this article, I will outline the rationale and best practices for 4 classic track workouts specific to endurance runners.

-“All front-pack runners include track sessions into their training.”
+“All front-pack runners include track workouts into their training.”

 All long-distance peak performances require 3 ingredients: speed, endurance, and specific endurance (the race pace for your event).
 Specific endurance is the ultimate goal, and it can’t be fully developed when either speed or endurance have been neglected.
 Most runners put in the mileage of easy runs and tempo runs but aren’t committed to speedwork.
 Hence, their race results are mediocre.